-1. What are some human diseases caused by virus and what are their respective modes of transmission?
+1. What are some human diseases caused by viruses and what are their respective modes of transmission?

-The main viral diseases transmitted by respiratory secretions (sneezes, cough) and by saliva drops are flu, mumps, smallpox (variola, already considered eradicated), rubella, measles, SARS.
-Main viral diseases transmitted through blood or sexual contact are AIDS, hepatitis B, hepatitis C, HPV, ebola hemorrhagic fever.
-Main viral diseases transmitted by animal vectors are rabies, dengue fever, yellow fever.
-Some viral diseases transmitted by fecal-oral route, including contaminated food, are hepatitis A, poliomyelitis (disease almost eradicated in many parts of the world).
+The main viral diseases transmitted by respiratory secretions (sneezes, coughing) and by saliva drops are the flu, the mumps, smallpox (variola, already considered eradicated), rubella, measles, and SARS.
+The main viral diseases transmitted through blood or sexual contact are AIDS, hepatitis B, hepatitis C, HPV, and Ebola hemorrhagic fever.
+The main viral diseases transmitted by animal vectors are rabies, dengue fever, and yellow fever.
+Some viral diseases transmitted by the fecal-oral route, including contaminated food, are hepatitis A, and poliomyelitis (a disease almost eradicated in many parts of the world).

-2. What is the virus that causes flu?
+2. What virus causes the flu?
 Why doesn't the body produce permanent immunity against that virus?
-How does the vaccine against flu work?
+How does the vaccine against the flu work?

-Flu is a disease caused by the influenza virus, a highly mutant DNA virus.
-Due to the high mutation rate of the virus, that forms many different strains, flu always presents epidemic features in affected populations and people may have several flu episodes during life (the immune response made from previous infections is not efficient in future infections).
+The flu is a disease caused by the influenza virus, a highly mutant DNA virus.
+Due to the high mutation rate of the virus, which forms many different strains, the flu always presents epidemic features in affected populations and people may have several flu episodes during their life (the immune response producing during previous infections is not effective in future infections).

-The vaccine against flu is a vaccine made of attenuated virus of three different strains.
-Each year the WHO (World Health Organization) researches and determines which are the strains that should compose the vaccine.
-This is a strategy to face the high mutation rate of the virus.
+The vaccine against the flu is a vaccine made of the attenuated virus of three different strains.
+Each year, the WHO (World Health Organization) researches and determines which strains should compose the vaccine.
+This is a strategy to combat the high mutation rate of the virus.

-3. Why is rubella during gestation a threat to the fetus?
+3. Why is rubella during pregnancy a threat to the fetus?

-If occurring during gestation rubella is a dangerous disease because the virus crosses the placenta and contaminates the fetus.
+If it occurs during pregnancy, rubella is a dangerous disease because the virus crosses the placenta and contaminates the fetus.
 The fetus then develops congenital rubella, a teratogenic (cause of malformations) disease.

 Congenital rubella may be prevented by vaccination.
-Doctor must always be consulted before vaccination.
+A doctor must always be consulted before vaccination.

 4. What are the main available vaccines against poliomyelitis?

-5. Is rabies caused by virus or by bacteria?
+5. Is rabies caused by viruses or by bacteria?
 How is it transmitted?
 Which organs and tissues are affected by the disease?
 How is it prevented and treated?

 The rabies virus is neurotropic and attacks the central nervous system in a fast and lethal fashion.
-The prevention of the disease is done by prophylactic vaccination of animals and humans.
-The treatment is done by anti-rabies serum containing specific antibodies against the virus.
+The prevention of the disease is done through the prophylactic vaccination of animals and humans.
+The treatment is done with an anti-rabies serum containing specific antibodies against the virus.

 6. What is the difference between smallpox (variola) and measles?

 Smallpox is a viral infection like measles.
 Smallpox is transmitted by respiratory secretions, saliva and objects in contact with contaminated patients.
-The disease is characterized by the appearance of numerous vesicles on the skin of the face, trunk and limbs, that can suppurate and form crusts; smallpox complications can lead to death.
-Measles is transmitted by saliva drops and respiratory secretions too.
-It is characterized by exanthems (red spots on the skin), fever, malaise and lymphadenomegaly (enlarged lymphnodes).
-If not treated measles complications can cause death.
+The disease is characterized by the appearance of numerous vesicles on the skin of the face, trunk and limbs, which can suppurate and form crusts; smallpox complications can lead to death.
+Measles is also transmitted by saliva and respiratory secretions.
+It is characterized by exanthems (red spots on the skin), fever, malaise and lymphadenomegaly (enlarged lymph nodes).
+If not treated, measles complications can cause death.

-Smallpox killed thousands of people around the world in the end of the 19th century and the beginning of the 20th century but today it is almost eradicated by vaccination.
-Nowadays however a great fear is the possibility of use of smallpox virus in biological weapons and by bioterrorists.
+Smallpox killed thousands of people around the world at the end of the 19th century and the beginning of the 20th century, but today it has almost been eradicated by vaccination.
+Nowadays, people fear the possibility of the use of the smallpox virus in biological weapons and by bioterrorists.
 Measles is not eradicated and affects millions of people each year.
 Both diseases can be prevented by vaccination.

 7. What are the three main types of viral hepatitis?

 There are many types of viral hepatitis.
-The most important epidemiologically are hepatitis A, hepatitis B and hepatitis C.
+The most important ones, epidemiologically, are hepatitis A, hepatitis B and hepatitis C.

-8. What are the modes of transmission, main signs and symptoms and treatments of hepatitis A?
+8. What are the modes of transmission, main signs and symptoms and treatments for hepatitis A?

-Hepatitis A is an acute disease of low mortality caused by the hepatitis A virus (an RNA virus).
-It is transmitted by fecal-oral route often through contamination of foods like vegetables and sea-food.
+Hepatitis A is an acute disease with a low mortality rate caused by the hepatitis A virus (an RNA virus).
+It is transmitted by the fecal-oral route, often through the contamination of foods such as vegetables and seafood.
 The virus attacks the liver and its incubation period varies between 15 and 45 days.
-After incubation the symptoms are fever, headache, abdominal pain, malaise, nausea and vomiting and the main signs are jaundice, hepatomegaly (enlargement of the liver) and darkened urine (due to excessive bile in blood).
+After incubation the symptoms are fever, headache, abdominal pain, discomfort, nausea and vomiting and the main signs are jaundice, hepatomegaly (enlargement of the liver) and darkened urine (due to excessive bile in blood).
 Blood tests show increased levels of hepatic enzymes caused by injuries to liver cells.
 Hepatitis A often heals naturally after 4 to 6 weeks.

 9. What are the modes of transmission, main signs and symptoms and treatments of hepatitis B?

 Hepatitis B is a disease caused by a DNA virus.
 The transmission is by blood (wounds, sexual relations, transfusions, accidents with contaminated material, etc.).
-The most common form of the disease is chronic, the infected patient carries the virus for life and the liver gradually suffers injuries that can lead to cirrhosis or even to hepatic cancer.
-Another form of the disease is acute, sometimes fulminating, with symptoms similar to those of hepatitis A but more severe and sometimes lethal.
-There are persons that are asymptomatic carriers of the virus.
-The level of hepatic injury is assessed by blood tests of hepatic enzymes and by hepatic biopsy (extraction of small samples of tissue to be examined under the microscope).
+The most common form of the disease is chronic, in which the infected patient carries the virus for life and the liver gradually suffers injuries that can lead to cirrhosis or even to liver cancer.
+Another form of the disease is acute, sometimes fulminant, with symptoms similar to those of hepatitis A but more severe and sometimes lethal.
+There are people who are asymptomatic carriers of the virus.
+The level of injury to the liver is assessed by blood tests of hepatic enzymes and by liver biopsy (extraction of small samples of tissue to be examined under a microscope).
 Viral replication can be estimated through PCR (polymerase chain reaction).

 10. What are the modes of transmission, main signs and symptoms and treatments of hepatitis C?

-Hepatitis C is caused by an RNA virus and transmitted through blood (like hepatitis B, through wounds, sexual relations, transfusions, accidents with contaminated material, etc.).
+Hepatitis C is caused by an RNA virus and is transmitted through blood (like hepatitis B, through wounds, sexual relations, transfusions, accidents with contaminated material, etc.).
 The usual manifestation is chronic and many people that have the virus are asymptomatic.
-The liver gradually undergoes injuries and some patients evolve to cirrhosis, hepatic cancer and death.
-Today interferon use is an attempt to control replication of the hepatitis C virus.
+The liver gradually becomes injured and some patients develop cirrhosis, liver cancer and death.
 The assessment of the disease is made periodically by hepatic biopsy and by blood tests of hepatic enzymes.
 Viral replication can be estimated through PCR (polymerase chain reaction).

-Hepatitis is a generic name for inflammation of the liver.
-There are bacterial hepatitides, for example, in lepstopirosis, and toxic hepatitides, for example by alcohol, medicines or inhaled chemical products.
+Hepatitis is the generic name for the inflammation of the liver.
+There are bacterial hepatitis, such as in leptospirosis, and toxic hepatitis, such as those caused by alcohol, medicines or inhaled chemical products.

 12. What are the main human viral diseases transmitted by mosquitoes?